pingcap/docs-cn/ecosystem-tool-user-guide.md

     - Other compatible CSV files
     - Parquet files exported from Amazon Aurora or Apache Hive
 - Supported TiDB versions: v2.1 and later versions
 - Kubernetes support: Yes.
-See [Quickly restore data into a TiDB cluster in Kubernetes using TiDB Lightning](https://docs.pingcap.com/tidb-in-kubernetes/stable/restore-data-using-tidb-lightning) for details.
+See [Quickly restore data into a TiDB cluster on Kubernetes using TiDB Lightning](https://docs.pingcap.com/tidb-in-kubernetes/stable/restore-data-using-tidb-lightning) for details.

 > **Note:**
 >